bitmark-inc/docs/pages/explore-the-protocol-docs/block-verification-and-synchronization.md

 ## Block Validation

-When a block is received, the following tests are conducted to ensure its validatity:
+When a block is received, the following tests are conducted to ensure its validity:

 1. Length of all parts inside a block must match.
-1. Incoming block version number must be equal or larger than current block version number.
+2. Incoming block version number must be equal or larger than current block version number.
-1. Incoming block height must be 1 ahead of current block height.
+3. Incoming block height must be 1 ahead of current block height.
-1. Incoming block must contain at least 1 transaction, at most 9999 transactions.
+4. Incoming block must contain at least 1 transaction, at most 9999 transactions.
-1. Incoming block generation time must be within 5 minutes compared to received time.
+5. Incoming block generation time must be within 5 minutes compared to received time.
-1. Incoming block generation time must be no larger than 10 minutes compared to current block generation time.
+6. Incoming block generation time must be no larger than 10 minutes compared to current block generation time.
-1. Incoming block generation time must be within specific range.
+7. Incoming block generation time must be within specific range.
-1. Incoming block difficulty must be same as current difficulty.
+8. Incoming block difficulty must be same as current difficulty.
-1. Incoming block hash must meet difficulty criteria.
+9. Incoming block hash must meet difficulty criteria.
-1. Incoming block's previous block hash must be same as current block hash.
+10. Incoming block's previous block hash must be same as current block hash.
-1. Incoming transaction must fit each type's format and length.
+11. Incoming transaction must fit each type's format and length.
-1. Incoming transaction owner ownership must be valid.
+12. Incoming transaction owner ownership must be valid.
-1. Incoming transaction payment must be valid.
+13. Incoming transaction payment must be valid.
-1. Incoming block's SHA3 of all transactions with must be valid.
+14. Incoming block's SHA-3 of all transactions with must be valid.

 After a block is validated, a node stores that block into its internal database (`leveldb`), then the node broadcasts this newly saved block to all connected